Egyptian Revival architecture: Hieroglyphics

-Many notable works in Britain featured attempts by architects to translate and depict messages in Egyptian hieroglyphics.
+Many notable works in Britain featured attempts by architects to translate and depict messages in Egyptian hieroglyphs.
 Although sincere attempts at compositions, understanding of hieroglyphic syntax and semantics has advanced since they were built and errors have been discovered in many of these works.
 Although both public and private buildings were built in Britain in the Egyptian Revival style, the vast majority of those with attempts at accurate inscriptions were public works or on entrances to public buildings.

-In 1824, French classical scholar and egyptologist J.F.
-Champollion published Precis du systeme hieroglyphique des anciens Egyptiens in 1824, which spurred the first notable attempts to decipher the hieroglyphic language in Britain.
-Joseph Bonomi's inscriptions in the entrance lodges to Abney Park cemetery in 1840 was the first real recorded attempt to compose a legible text.
-An Egyptologist himself, Bonomi and other scholars such as Samuel Birch, Samuel Sharpe, William Osburne, and others would compose texts for a variety of other British projects throughout the nineteenth century - including Marshall's Mill in Leeds, an aedicula in the grounds of the Hartwell House, and as part of an Egyptian exhibition in the Crystal Palace after it was re-erected in southeast London.
+In 1824, French classical scholar and Egyptologist Jean-François Champollion published Précis du système hiéroglyphique des anciens Égyptiens 1824, which spurred the first notable attempts to decipher the hieroglyphic language in Britain.
+Joseph Bonomi the Younger's inscriptions in the entrance lodges to Abney Park Cemetery in 1840 were the first real recorded attempt to compose a legible text.
+An Egyptologist himself, Bonomi and other scholars such as Samuel Birch, Samuel Sharpe, William Osburne, and others would compose texts for a variety of other British projects throughout the nineteenth century including Marshall's Mill in Leeds, an aedicula in the grounds of Hartwell House, Buckinghamshire, and as part of an Egyptian exhibition in The Crystal Palace after it was re-erected in southeast London.

 The content of the inscriptions varied depending on the nature of their specific projects.
 The Crystal Palace exhibition features several different inscriptions, with the main inscription detailing the construction and content of the hall and proclaiming it as an educational asset to the community.
-It ends with a message to invoke good fortune, translated as 'let it be prosperous.'
+It ends with a message to invoke good fortune, translated as "let it be prosperous".
 Other smaller inscriptions on the cornice of the exhibit entrance feature the names of the builders and a message in Greek wishing for the health and well-being of Queen Victoria and Prince Albert, members of the royal family.
 The main inscription is accompanied by an English translation, with the characters spaced to match the position of the English words.
 However, Chris Elliot notes that the translation overly relies on phonetic transliteration and features some unusual characters for words that were difficult to translate into hieroglyphs.